MicrosoftDocs/msteams-docs/msteams-platform/concepts/connectors.md

 ## Creating actionable messages

 The example in the preceding section includes three visible buttons on the card.
-Each button is defined in the `potentialAction` property of the message by using `ActionCard` actions, each containing an input type: a text field, a date picker, or a multichoice list.
+Each button is defined in the `potentialAction` property of the message by using `ActionCard` actions, each containing an input type: a text field, a date picker, or a multi-choice list.
 Each `ActionCard` action has an associated action&mdash;in the example, `HttpPOST`.

 Connector cards support three types of actions:

-* `ActionCard`&emsp;Presents one or more input types and associated actions
+- `ActionCard`&emsp;Presents one or more input types and associated actions
-* `HttpPOST`&emsp;Sends a POST request to a URL
+- `HttpPOST`&emsp;Sends a POST request to a URL
-* `OpenUri`&emsp;Opens a URI in a separate browser or app; optionally targets different URIs based on operating systems
+- `OpenUri`&emsp;Opens a URI in a separate browser or app; optionally targets different URIs based on operating systems

 (A fourth action, `ViewAction`, is still supported but no longer needed; use `OpenUri` instead.)

 The `ActionCard` action supports three input types:

-* `TextInput`&emsp;A single-line or multiline text field with an optional length limit
+- `TextInput`&emsp;A single-line or multiline text field with an optional length limit
-* `DateInput`&emsp;A date selector with an optional time selector
+- `DateInput`&emsp;A date selector with an optional time selector
-* `MultichoiceInput`&emsp;A enumerated list of choices offering either a single selection or multiple selections
+- `MultichoiceInput`&emsp;A enumerated list of choices offering either a single selection or multiple selections

 `MultichoiceInput` supports a `style` property that controls whether the list initially appears fully expanded.
 The default value of `style` depends on the value of `isMultiSelect`.